-28.39 You can advertise the job online.
-We do not restrict you to specific websites, but it must be one of the following:

-a) The relevant government website hosting jobs advertised through the Jobcentre Plus Universal Jobmatch service, or Jobcentre online in Northern Ireland (in some cases this will be mandatory).
-For more information, please see how to carry out a resident labour market testTier 2 (general).

-b) An online version of a national newspaper that would meet the requirements.
-For more information, please see national newspapers.

-c) An online version of a professional journal that would meet the requirements.
-For more information, please see professional journal.

-d) The website of a prominent or professional recruitment organisation.

-28.40 If you are a multi-national/global operation, or have over 250 employees in the UK, you can advertise the job on your own website.

-28.41 If you advertise the job online, the website must not charge a subscription or any fee to look at job advertisements or to apply for jobs via these advertisements.
+- 28.40 You can advertise the job online.
+We do not restrict you to specific websites, but it must be one of the following: - a) The relevant government website hosting jobs advertised through the Jobcentre Plus Universal Jobmatch service, or Jobcentre online in Northern Ireland (in some cases this will be mandatory).
+For more information, please see how to carry out a resident labour market test how to carry out a resident labour market test how to carry-out-a-resident-labour-market-test <a href="https://example.com/howto-carry- - b) An online version of a national newspaper that would meet the requirements.
+For more information, please see national newspapers. - c) An online version of a professional journal that would meet the requirements.
+For more information, please see professional journal. - d) The website of a prominent or professional recruitment organisation. - 28.41 If you are a multi-national/global operation, or have over 250 employees in the UK, you can advertise the job on your own website. - 28.42 If you advertise the job online, the website must not charge a subscription or any fee to look at job advertisements or to apply for jobs via these advertisements.

-29. Tier 2 (General) Certificate of Sponsorship
+29. Tier 2 (General) certificate of sponsorship (CoS)

-29.1 When you assign a Tier 2 (General) CoS, you are confirming that:

-a) you have conducted a resident labour market test as set out in this guidance and have been unable to identify a suitable settled worker to fill the post, or b) a resident labour market test is not required.
-For more information, please see resident labour market test.

-29.2 All CoS, restricted or unrestricted, must be assigned within six months of the date the vacancy was first advertised.
-Where the vacancy has been advertised in two stages, for more information, please see how to carry out a resident labour market test, the CoS must be assigned within six months of the date the first of the two advertisements appeared.
-Exceptions to this six month limit are where:

-a) A migrant is recruited via a milkround, a CoS must be assigned within 48 months of the milkround taking place.

-b) The job falls within one of the PhD level SOC codes listed in this guidance, a CoS must be assigned within 12 months of the start of the recruitment process.
-For more information on the codes, please see criteria.

-c) The migrant has been recruited to a pupillage position for trainee barristers, a CoS must be assigned within 24 months of the pupillage position first being advertised.

-d) The job advertised is for a rank and file (tutti) orchestral musician, the CoS must be assigned within 24 months of the date the job was first advertised.
+- 29.1 When you assign a Tier 2 (General) CoS, you are confirming that: - a) you have conducted a resident labour market test as set out in this guidance and have been unable to identify a suitable settled worker to fill the post, or - b) a resident labour market test is not required.
+For more information, please see resident labour market test. - 29.2 All CoS, restricted or unrestricted, must be assigned within six months of the date the vacancy was first advertised.
+Where the vacancy has been advertised in two stages, for more information, please see how to carry-out a resident labour market test, the CoS must be assigned within six months of the date the first of the two advertisements appeared.
+Exceptions to this six month limit are where: - a) A migrant is recruited via a milkround, a CoS must be assigned within 48 months of the milkround taking place. - b) The job falls within one of the PhD level SOC codes listed in this guidance, a CoS must be assigned within 12 months of the start of the recruitment process.
+For more information on the codes, please see criteria. - c) The migrant has been recruited to a pupillage position for trainee barristers, a CoS must be assigned within 24 months of the pupillage position first being advertised. - d) The job advertised is for a rank and file (tutti) orchestral musician, the CoS must be assigned within 24 months of the date the job was first advertised.